Subscribe

 The essentials

-• Liver disease is common in dogs It can affect dogs at any stage in their life and is typically treatable.
+• Liver disease is common in dogs — It can affect dogs at any stage in their life but is typically treatable when detected early on.

-• Advanced stage symptoms are cause for alarm — Neurological issues and jaundice are symptoms of severe liver disease.
+• Advanced-stage symptoms are cause for alarm — Neurological issues and jaundice are symptoms of severe cases of liver disease in canines and should require immediate veterinary attention.

 The liver has an important and varied role in a dog’s body.
-The liver cleans the blood of toxins, aids digestion, and stores essential vitamins and minerals.
+It cleans the blood of toxins, aids digestion, and stores essential vitamins and minerals.

 Chronic liver disease

 Chronic liver disease occurs gradually and usually develops over time as a result of another illness.
-If monitored early it is highly manageable.
+If monitored early, it is considered highly manageable.
 Chronic liver disease is usually an ongoing issue.

 Acute liver disease

-Acute liver disease comes on suddenly and requires immediate attention.
+Acute liver disease, most often caused by infectious agents or toxins, can arrive suddenly and requires immediate attention.
 It can be life-threatening.
-Once treated, it should subside, but there is a chance that it could occur again at another stage in a dog’s life.
+Once treated, acute liver disease should subside, but there is a chance that it could occur again at another stage in a dog’s life.

-Signs of liver disease can often be very challenging to spot.
+Signs of liver disease can often be very challenging to spot in pets.
 Symptoms can be invisible to the naked eye.
 They can also be similar to symptoms of other diseases and ailments.
-It is important to note that early stage clinical signs of liver failure can be very different from advanced stage symptoms.
+It is important to note that early stage clinical signs of liver failure can be very different from advanced-stage symptoms.

 🚨Both chronic and acute liver disease can be life-threatening for dogs if not acted upon.
-If your dog displays any of the following symptoms you should contact your vet.
+If your dog displays any of the following symptoms you should contact your veterinarian.

 Early stage symptoms